Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

 Another case is to merge calculations of deltas and derivatives of activation function.

 > From what I've observed simple kernels like that do not show up during profiling.
 I'd say fuse them anyway, since it decreases number of moving parts.
-For example calculating deltas for last layer (very simple kernel) consists of 2 memory reads, single write and handful of expressions.
+For example calculating deltas for last layer (simplest kernel) consists of 2 memory reads, single write and handful of expressions.
 That takes only ~0.1% of overall calculation time.